ARpatterns/catalog/README.md

 Design patterns are a widely accepted concept for documenting proven solutions to recurring design problems.
 AR patterns are encompassing fundamental concepts for crafting immersive AR experiences.

+If you are interested in contributing please get in [contact](https://github.com/metason) via email.

 ## Augmentation Patterns

 Augmentation intents triggered by detector events and which add augmentation items to the AR scene.